Quote Checklist

 A lump-sum painting quote with no room or area breakdown makes it impossible to compare with other bids or identify scope creep later.

-Three things to confirm before signing any contract
+Three things to confirm before signing a house painting contract

 Let AI check your house painting quotes against this list